Włodzimierz Stożek

 Włodzimierz Stożek (23 July 1883 – 3 or 4 July 1941) was a Polish mathematician of the Lwów School of Mathematics.

 Head of the Mathematics Faculty on the Lwów University of Technology.
-He was arrested and murdered together with his two sons: the 29-year-old engineer Eustachy and 24-year-old Emanuel, graduate of the Institute of Technology by Nazis during the Second World War on 3 or 4 July in Lviv, during the Massacre of Lviv professors.
+He was arrested and murdered together with his two sons: the 29-year-old engineer Eustachy and 24-year-old Emanuel, graduate of the Institute of Technology by Germans during the Second World War on 3 or 4 July in Lviv, during the Massacre of Lviv professors.

 In December 1944, Stefan Banach wrote the following tribute to Stożek: